ProjectPythia/pythia-foundations/foundations/github/review-pr.md

 After providing review text in the comment box, and selecting a review type, make sure to click on the "Submit Review" button to finish the review.

-## What to Look for When Reviewing
+## What to look for when reviewing

 There are specific elements of PRs that are more commonly prioritized during a review.
 To address these elements, most reviewers perform the following tasks: